Commander07/Hydrogen/README.md

 ## Installation

-Download your wanted version [here](https://github.com/Commander07/Hydrogen/releases) and extract it to a folder called 'mods'.
+Download your wanted version [here](https://github.com/Commander07/Hydrogen/releases) and extract it and move everything in the 'src' folder to a folder called 'mods' in your project root.

 ## Usage